 To improve the structure of the OTC derivatives market and counter possible future risks, the regulatory landscape of the market has evolved since the financial crisis of 2008.
 When it comes to regulation in the European Union, the European Market Infrastructure Regulation (EMIR) was put in place in 2012 to provide a framework to regulate OTC derivatives and to stabilise the market within EU Member States.
 It aims to establish common rules, and notably introduced:

 - clearing obligations: EU companies that are counterparties to certain classes of OTC derivative contracts exceeding a certain threshold must now notify a central clearing party or central counterparty (CCP).
 A central clearing party is an entity that interposes itself between the two counterparties to a transaction.
-These entities must be approved by two authorities: the AMF (the French Financial Markets Regulator) and ESMA (European Securities and Markets Authority).
+These entities must be approved by two authorities among which the ESMA (European Securities and Markets Authority).
 Non-EU companies are also subject to clearing obligations under certain conditions and notably if an impact on EU markets exists.

 - reporting obligations: All eligible OTC derivatives must be reported to authorised trade repositories, (central data centres) which collect and maintain the records of derivatives transactions.
 The reports must outline each over-the-counter trade and contain specific standardised information including a legal entity identifier, a unique transaction identifier and information on the trading capacity of the counterparty.